Clicky

 When asking about the Lancelot order, this hacker said it was “bullshit” and just ended up in the inbox through “a random guy who decided to use Nakamoto’s email when ordering some mining equipment…the real Satoshi isn’t retarded enough to make a mistake like that.”

-The second hacker, who is rather infamous on the internet, named Savaged, claimed that the emails he accessed allowed him to be 100% sure of Nakamoto’s identity, that he had already reached out to the real Satoshi, and that the first hacker Vice interviewed was Satoshi pretending to be a hacker to throw Vice off the scent.
-Savage was confident this was the case.
+The second hacker, named Savaged aka Nitrous aka Clerk, who is notorious on the internet because he previously hacked Roger Ver and swatted Hal Finney (allegedly), claimed that the emails he accessed allowed him to be 100% sure of Nakamoto’s identity, that he had already reached out to the real Satoshi, and that the first hacker Vice interviewed was Satoshi pretending to be a hacker to throw Vice off the scent.

 “Maybe Satoshi will decide to donate some BTC to make me vanish in thin air and have no traces of his information anywhere,” he said, adding that he “realized I could just collect bounty or blackmail.”

-Lastly, the person who authored the 2024 blog post (Jonathan Bier) re-exploring the 2014 hack admitted to also accessing Satoshi’s email account back in September 2014.
-He wrote:
+It should be noted that the person who authored the 2024 blog post (Jonathan Bier) re-exploring the 2014 hack admitted to also accessing Satoshi’s email account back in September 2014.
+Of that experience, he wrote:

 On the Monday 8th September or Tuesday 9th September 2014 I was at work in London.
 My account relates to a very short period of time, perhaps around two minutes.
 I saw the news that Satoshi’s email account was hacked and I was keen to read as much as possible, another exciting drama day in Bitcoin.
 I quickly saw that not only was the account hacked, but Satoshi’s password had been leaked.
 I was then able to find the password, perhaps from text on a Pastebin link.
 Without thinking, I then went to the GMX website, entered the credentials and logged in.
 It worked!
 Somehow I had access to Satoshi’s email account.